Give Human Qualities To Animals

 Examples of Anthropomorphism Across Cultures:

 Anthropomorphism is a universal human tendency, but its expression varies across cultures.
 Different cultures ascribe different qualities to different animals, reflecting their unique cultural values and beliefs.
-For instance, some cultures may view dogs as loyal companions, while others may view them as working animals or even spiritual guides.
+But for instance, some cultures may view dogs as loyal companions, while others may view them as working animals or even spiritual guides.
 These cultural differences highlight the subjective nature of anthropomorphism and the significant role cultural contexts play in shaping our perception of animals.

 Ethical Considerations: